*This article was updated in August 2021.*

 You will not be arrested or charged with handing over a single pill to a family member or friend in most cases.
 However, that does not mean you cannot be arrested or that you are immune.
 It is best never to share prescription medication.
 If the person is injured or you are caught sharing a highly controlled substance, you increase the chances of being arrested and charged with distribution.

 In most of these instances, the charge is a misdemeanor, and you may not serve any time in jail.
 However, that misdemeanor is a permanent scar on your criminal record and one you must deal with the rest of your life for sharing a single pill.

 Bottom Line: Never Give Drugs to Someone You Know

-While you might avoid prosecution in some cases, it is imperative that you never give away your medications – prescription or not – to a friend or family member.
+While you might avoid prosecution in some cases, you must never give away your medications – prescription or not – to a friend or family member.

 If you have a narcotic prescription, do not give it away when you no longer need it.
 Instead, dispose of it properly.
-It is not worth a jail sentence or criminal record to hand them away, and you do not want to risk the lives of others.
+It is not worth a jail sentence or criminal record of handing them away, and you do not want to risk the lives of others.